 Any parent considering a boarding school for their child at 11+ or 13+ entry is certain to discover that changes to the main curriculum options at ages 14–16 (Years 10 and 11) – GCSEs and IGCSEs – will become relevant for their son or daughter in the coming years.

-48 per cent of examinations taken by Year 11 pupils in independent schools, a percentage that has more than quadrupled since 2010, when IGCSEs made up only 11 per cent of entries.
-This has happened because independent schools have perceived a number of advantages in IGCSEs:
+48 per cent of examinations taken by Year 11 pupils in independent schools, a percentage that had more than quadrupled since 2010, when IGCSEs made up only 11 per cent of entries.
+This figure has declined slightly alongside the introduction of the new 9–1 GCSEs but remained buoyant at 45 per cent in 2019.
+Over many years independent schools perceived a number of advantages in IGCSEs:

-Parents and pupils should feel able to ask informed questions about the (I)GCSE courses offered by a school, and the school should be able to explain how it is responding to curricular changes and the rationale for the combination of courses it offers.
+Parents and pupils should feel able to ask informed questions about the (I)GCSE courses offered by a school, and the school should be able to explain how it has responded to curricular changes and the rationale for the combination of courses it offers.
 More specific questions can be posed, often on a subject level, about how each course helps to meet the needs and interests of pupils at that school.

 Subscribe / latest articles and news from our schools